mahaqj/Pneumonia-Detection/README.md

 # Pneumonia Detection from Chest X-Rays

 Pneumonia is a serious lung infection that can be diagnosed through chest X-ray imaging.
-In this project, you will build an AI model capable of detecting pneumonia from X-ray images using deep learning.
-The aim is to explore how computer vision techniques can assist radiologists in diagnosing pneumonia accurately and efficiently.
+The aim is to explore how computer vision techniques can assist radiologists in diagnosing pneumonia accurately and efficiently by building AI models capable of detecting pneumonia from X-ray images using deep learning.

 ---